refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 * Exploitation vs. exploration

   Here is a cool [explanation](https://medium.com/@dennybritz/exploration-vs-exploitation-f46af4cf62fe).
 Exploitation: learn one thing better (try to figure out what is the exactly average value).
 Exploration: learn something more (try to reduce the variance around).
-Scuh trade-off is common in recommendation system.
+Scuh trade-off is common in recommendation system. $$\epsilon$$- greedy is an algorithm to find the optimal position between exploitation and exploration.

+* Prudent vs. greedy

+  The trade-off betwenn interest in near and far future (locally vs global rewards).
+A prudent algorithm is always welcome.
+However, in most cases, prudent consideration lead to NP hard algorithms.
+Therefore, we have to take greedy algorithm in many cases and hope finding local optimal settings step by step is not too far away from the true global minimum or maximum.

 * Ensemble learning